towolf/towolf.github.com/docs/PsychSound/InitializePsychSound.markdown

 title: InitializePsychSound
 categories:
   - PsychSound
+encoding: UTF-8
 ---

 InitializePsychSound\(\[reallyneedlowlatency=0\]\)

-This routine loads the PsychPortAudio sound driver for high\-precision, low\-latency, multi\-channel sound playback and recording.
+This routine loads the PsychPortAudio sound driver for high-precision, low-latency, multi-channel sound playback and recording.

 Call it at the beginning of your experiment script, optionally providing the 'reallyneedlowlatency' flag set to one to push really hard for low